Baby Corn Manchurian Recipe

 Baby Corn Manchurian

-Baby corn Manchurian is my favorite Indo-Chinese cuisine.
-Everyone in my family likes to eat it once in a while when they start craving it.
-On special occasions, when we eat out, baby corn Manchurian is our regular choice as a starter.
+Baby corn Manchurian is my favorite Indo-Chinese dish, and everyone in my family gets cravings for this meal every so often.
+When we eat out to celebrate special occasions, baby corn Manchurian is our regular choice as a starter.

-It is not only delicious, the texture and the color of baby corn Manchurian always tempts us to eat more.
-I often make this dish at home.
-I do not use Ajinomoto (Mono Sodium Glutamate or MSG) in my cooking, though it is one of the regular ingredients in Chinese dishes.
-I wouldn't recommend it to you due to the controversies associated with it.
-You can make an awesome dish even without that.
+Baby corn Manchurian is not only delicious—the texture and the color are also inviting and always tempt us to eat more.
+I often make this dish at home, but I do not use Ajinomoto (monosodium glutamate or MSG) in my cooking.
+Though this ingredient is commonly used in Chinese dishes, I don't recommend using it due to its negative associations.
+Besides, you can make an awesome dish without this controversial ingredient.

 - 2 cups baby corn, slit and cut lengthwise